PrivatelyExposed

 My second article got accepted by IEEE Privacy and Security.
 The article will appear soon online and be printed in a special edition on Cloud Computing this fall.

-Posted in cloud, risk, security | Leave a Comment »
+Posted in cloud, risk, security, Uncategorized | Leave a Comment »

 What hat do you wear in private?